 Salt Lake City, UT 84116-6705

-DBAs can’t be registered using words that are related to Olympic, university, college or any word that implies the business is state run agency or department.
-Names may also not use the terms incorporated, inc or any similar variation.
+DBAs can’t be registered using words related to Olympic, university, college, or any word that implies the business is a state-run agency or department.
+Names may also not use the terms incorporated, inc, or any similar variation.
 Last, names have to be written in English.

-While registering your Trade Name will keep someone else from registering the exact same name in Utah, it does very little from someone else operating a business under that name in other states.
+While registering your Trade Name will keep someone else from registering the exact same name in Utah, it does very little to stop someone else from operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it with a federal trademark through the United States Patent & Trademark Office.

 Learn more about trademarking a business name.